Developer Guide

 Use cases

-(For all use cases below, the System is the Teaching Assistant Contact Helper (TACH)
+(For all use cases below, the System is the Teaching Assistant Contact Helper (TACH) and the Actor is the Teaching Assistant (TA), unless specified otherwise)

 Use case: UC01 - Add a student